#1 Ranked Children’s Hospital by U.S. News & World Report

 MyPatients provides referring primary care providers with secure access to their patients’ information.

 Boston Children's has launched the world's 1st program dedicated to offering hand transplants to children who qualify.

 Innovation insider is a semi-monthly e-newsletter analyzes innovations at Boston Children’s, other academic medical centers and from industry.

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

-The greater the discrepancy, the more your child must compensate his or her normal posture and walking pattern in day to day life, which can lead to a variety of symptoms, such as functional scoliosis, hip, knee and ankle problems.
+The greater the difference in leg length, the more a child must alter his or her normal posture and walking pattern.
+This can lead to a variety of symptoms, such as functional scoliosis, and hip, knee and ankle problems.

-There are generally two kinds of leg length discrepancies:
+There are generally two types of leg length discrepancies:

 At Boston Children’s Hospital, the specialists in our Lower Extremity Program have treated many complex lower extremity conditions and can provide expert diagnosis, treatment and care for your child.
 We’ll work with you and your child to review the available options and decide the best course of treatment, based on your child’s individual needs.

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”